 Over time, every little thing that a difficult parent does can drive you up a wall.
 Recognize that there are situations, behaviors that can be tolerated and are less urgent than others.
 Reserve your energy for the truly important needs of your parent.
 Don’t nitpick.
 Let some of the small stuff slide.

 Stubborn parents can fight you at every turn.
 Many times, it is easier for strangers to get parents to comply with requests that they typically reject from loved ones.
 Senior care professionals, whether in-home caregivers or geriatric care managers, are just that, professionals!
-Their job to fulfill a need for your parent and take the pressure off of you.
-Give yourself a break!
+Their job is to fulfill a need for your parent and take the pressure off of you.
+The home care assistance offered at Complete Care Strategies is here to help in the Philadelphia area and surrounding suburbs.
+So, give yourself a break, give us a call and let us help you get your life back.

 It’s not unusual to feel a range of conflicting emotions, including resentment, guilt, nostalgia, even anger, when caring for difficult parents.
 Take time to recognize what you’re feeling and how it relates to the present situation.
 How can you process and deal your emotions in order to break harmful cycles?